webdesigns23/flask-sqlalchemy-migration-technical-lesson/README.md

 #### Step 2: Second Migration - Department model

 In this next step, we will update `models.py` to add a `Department` model.
-We'll intensionally make a mistake in assigning the singular table name `department`, then see how to fix this in a subsequent migration.
+We'll intentionally make a mistake in assigning the singular table name `department`, then see how to fix this in a subsequent migration.

 Update `models.py` to add the `Department` class as shown: